fracpete/ical-to-gcal/README.md

 # outlook-to-gcal
-Syncing Outlook Calendar with Google Calendar
+Syncing Outlook Calendar (from Office 365) with Google Calendar

 ## Documentation